stpaulchuck/Forex-Indicator-Data-Generators/README.md

 ## **About the projects**

 These projects are written in C# and compiled with .Net 4.7.2, x86 target on a 64 bit Windows 7 Pro platform using Visual Studio 2017.
 Everything in them is standard Windows Forms based technology.
-There are no third party tools or objects.
+There are no third party tools or objects other than SQLite and MySQL databases.

 The input data files are expected to be Meta Trader 4 history files.
 However, you can use anything that follows the MT4 layout: date, time, open, high, low, close, volume.
 You can get this data elsewhere online or from other Forex platforms.
 The expected file format is standard comma delimited csv files.
 MetaTrader does not put a column names header in the file but you may do so if your downstream app can handle it.
 I do it so I can call columns by their name.
 Look at the sample input files for examples of MT4 format.